-Table 2 SACOG MTP/SCS EIR Mitigation Me easures Mitigation Measure Applicability/Project Consistency residential development not otherwise subject to other runoff and water quality control requirements.
+Table 2 SACOG MTP/SCS EIR Mitigation Measures Mitigation Measure Applicability/Project Consistency residential development not otherwise subject to Applicability/1 Toject Consistency other runoff and water quality control requirements.
 Mitigation Measure HYD-2: Use best management The conditions of approval require compliance practices to treat water quality.
 The implementing with the City's Stormwater Management and agency should require the use of BMPs or equivalent Discharge Control Ordinance to control and measures to treat water quality on-site, prior to leaving prevent flooding by surface-water runoff.
-The the project site, and/or at the municipal system as applicant must submit a complete stormwater necessary to achieve local or other applicable quality plan that includes: a.
-The total amount standards.
-This should be demonstrated by requiring of existing vs. proposed impervious surfaces consistency with local standards and practices for water for the project. quality control and management of erosion and b.
-All she design measures identified on the plan consistent with Section E 12 h, of the including the CPC and UPC regulations and guidelines Dhage II Small MS4 Constal Dermit and/or local NPDES.
-Implementation of Mitigation All of the drainage sheds delineated Measure GEO.1 will also help mitigate this impact with each corresponding treatment control Weasure OLO-1 will also help intrigate this impact. measure clearly identified on the plan d Direction of flow for all drainage All drainage on site should be directed to treatment control measures and bioretention areas e.
+The applicant must submit a complete stormwater 1 quality plan that includes: a.
+The total amount 1 of existing vs. proposed impervious surfaces consistency with local standards and practices for water quality control and management of erosion and b.
+All site design measures identified on 1 the plan consistent with Section E.12.b. of the including the CBC and UBC regulations and guidelines and/or local NPDES.
+Implementation of Mitigation c.
+All of the drainage sheds delineated with each corresponding treatment control measure clearly identified on the plan. d.
+Direction of flow for all drainage.
+All drainage on site should be directed to treatment control measures and bioretention areas. e.
 All final calculations for each drainage shed to show sizing for treatment control measures, bioretention areas for the 85th percentile 24 hour storm event for Davis.
 The calculations should show weighted imperviousness of each drainage shed, the flow or volume dependent upon the treatment control measure selected, the sizing required of the treatment control measure to treat the amount of flow or volume generated and the methodology chosen to determine calculations. f.
 Final detailed cross-sections for engineered substrate of the proposed bio- retention areas and pervious paving. g.
-Final detailed cross-sections for treatment control measures.
+Final detailed cross-sections for g.
+Final detailed cross-sections for treatment control measures. demining control incusures.
 Mitigation Measure HYD-3: Implement Mitigation See discussion of GEO-1.
-Measure GEO-1 (Reduce soil erosion and loss of topsoil through erosion control mitigation and SWPPP).
+Measure GEO-1 (Reduce soil erosion and loss of 1 topsoil through erosion control mitigation and SWPPP).